Nutritional benefits of pasture-raised food

 FACT is committed to helping livestock and poultry farmers raise their animals outdoors on well-managed pasture due to the numerous benefits associated with pasture-based animal production.
 Animals living on pasture can move freely and engage in natural behaviors.
 They also experience lower stress, disease and lameness, as well as fewer reproductive problems.
 Pasture-based animal production can help to improve soil health and fertility, and mitigate climate change.

 In addition, studies consistently show that pasture-raised animals produce nutritionally superior meat, milk and eggs.
-When when compared to food from animals that were fed grain and raised in confinement, food from animals raised on pasture has better fat quality and increased levels of essential vitamins and nutrients.
+When compared to food from animals that were fed grain and raised in confinement, food from animals raised on pasture has better fat quality and increased levels of essential vitamins and nutrients.

 To showcase these benefits, we’ve created a series of handouts that can be downloaded, printed, and shared in-person or online.
 The pdf versions are ideal for printing and linking to online, while the image files are good graphics for posting on websites and social media.